hummingbot/hummingbot-site/docs/installation/windows.md

-Watch this video to learn how to install Docker and Hummingbot on a Windows 11 machine:

 <iframe style="width:100%; min-height:400px;" src="https://www.youtube.com/embed/i2Qb8vTLHbs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Prerequisites
+## Windows Subsystem for Linux 2 (WSL 2)

 The Hummingbot codebase is designed and optimized for UNIX-based systems such as macOS and Linux.
-For Windows users, we recommend running Hummingbot using [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) in Windows Subsystem for Linux 2 (WSL 2).
+For Windows users, we recommend running Hummingbot using [Windows Subsystem for Linux 2 (WSL 2)](https://learn.microsoft.com/en-us/windows/wsl/install).

 Note that:

 - You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11
 - Virtualization needs to be enabled under your BIOS setting.

-### Windows Subsystem for Linux 2 (WSL 2)

 To troubleshoot WSL issues, see this [link](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues)